Extensor tendon repair

 Related condition overview

-Our learn library has a separate page on Mallet finger — helpful context alongside this surgery overview.
+Our learn library has a separate page on Mallet finger — helpful context alongside this surgery overview (diagnosis, day-to-day coping, and when to seek care).

 Typical recovery phases